CY21 net airline industry losses to narrow down: IATA

-New Delhi, April 21 (IANS) Global airline industry's net losses are expected to narrow down in 2021, the International Air Transport Association (IATA) said.
+New Delhi: Global airline industry's net losses are expected to narrow down in 2021, the International Air Transport Association (IATA) said.

 IATA expects net airline industry losses of $47.7 billion in 2021 - an improvement on the estimated net industry loss of $126.4 billion in 2020.